Asset Allocation Calculator India (2026) – Optimize Your Portfolio Mix

 Equity % = (100 - Your Age) ± Risk Adjustment %

-Base Formula: The standard "100 minus age" rule.
+Base Formula: The standard "100 minus age" rule determines the equity floor.

 Example Analysis (India)